PredatH0r/ChanSort/readme.txt

 Change log ====================================================================

+2013-04-05
+- Redesigned user interface
+- Editing option to close or keep gaps when moving/deleting channels
+- Support for LG LMxxxT models, which export an invalid DVB-S data block
+- Opening a file automatically shows the first non-empty channel list
+- Reloading a TV-file will show the last opened list
+- FIX: Deleting rows caused incorrect selections in the left list.
+Successive deletes resulted in the loss of the first channel.
+- FIX: Duplicate Pr# was assigned to channels when they were added out of order

 2013-04-04
 - Deleting channels for Samsung TVs now stores the files correctly (no longer showing them all on Pr #0 on your TV)

 2013-04-03 (major release)
 - complete re-write of the code for loading/saving TV-data files (SCM, TLL)